DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > When the players have finished their story, Lady Wachter states that she believes them to be playing a cruel joke upon her and her family, and asks whether they have any means of proving their claims.
 (She refuses to journey to the Vallakovich manor if the players suggest using the *spirit mirror* to allow her to view Stella directly, dismissing it as a “foolish” suggestion.)
 >
-> See [[Arc I - The Lost Soul#I5.
-Wachterhaus|Arc I - The Lost Soul]] for more information on how the players can persuade Lady Wachter of Stella’s fate.
+> See [[Arc H - The Lost Soul#H5.
+Wachterhaus|Arc H - The Lost Soul]] for more information on how the players can persuade Lady Wachter of Stella’s fate.

-## G2e.
+## F2e.
 The Wachter Conspiracy
 If the players appear receptive to her concerns, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] proceeds to ask for their discretion, as well as their promise that not a whisper of their conversation shall escape this room.
 If the players agree, Lady Wachter makes the following proposal, speaking carefully and making sure to choose her words delicately:

 * There are many in Vallaki who are uncomfortable with the Vallakoviches’ rule, and who would prefer to see fresh leadership overseeing the town.